MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-app-service-using-plugin.md

 ---
-title: Deploy to Azure App Service by using the Jenkins plugin
+title: Tutorial - Deploy to Azure App Service using the Jenkins plugin
 description: Learn how to use the Azure App Service Jenkins plugin to deploy a Java web app to Azure in Jenkins
 keywords: jenkins, azure, devops, app service ms.topic: tutorial ms.date: 07/31/2018
 ---

-# Deploy to Azure App Service by using the Jenkins plugin
+# Tutorial: Deploy to Azure App Service using the Jenkins plugin

-To deploy a Java web app to Azure, you can use the Azure CLI in [Jenkins Pipeline](/azure/jenkins/execute-cli-jenkins-pipeline) or you can use the [Azure App Service Jenkins plugin](https://plugins.jenkins.io/azure-app-service).
+To deploy a Java web app to Azure, you can use the Azure CLI in [Jenkins Pipeline](/azure/jenkins/deploy-to-azure-app-service-using-azure-cli) or you can use the [Azure App Service Jenkins plugin](https://plugins.jenkins.io/azure-app-service).
 The Jenkins plugin version 1.0 supports continuous deployment by using the Web Apps feature of Azure App Service through:
 * File upload.
 * Docker for Web Apps on Linux.